akihiro-inui/MusicGenreClassifiaction/README.md

 ### Documentation

 ### Complete Installation

+1. Download Data

 GTZAN Dataset
 https://drive.google.com/open?id=16YkvirrRcdhqxix_0DBBjZeri4bjcfff
+FeatureMap

+2. Locate these data above in your working directory

+3. run "mgc.py" (Comment out unnecessary classifiers)

+4. If you use CNN, run "traintest.py" before you run "mgc.py"

+5. Please give me any advice

 ## References
 [1] B. L.Sturm, "The GTZAN dataset: Its contents, its faults, their effects on evaluation, and its